• Skip to primary navigation

 • More fruit, please - Pop in a cup of blueberries for fun.

 • My husband's grandmother's quirky add-ins - The first thing my husband ever asked me to make was his Grandmother's banana bread.
 It was banana chocolate chip with, get this, maraschino cherries.
-You know what?
-It totally worked and I think it would make an outstanding muffin.
+Not my thing, but he loves it.
 Try it and see!

 • Raspberry - Add some raspberries, like in my Small Batch Raspberry Banana Muffins for a bright fruity bite!